RoryO/JAweSomePlayer/README.md

 the browser cannot play it natively, it will automatically fall back to an embedded 1x1 Flash player as the first children of the div ID.
-If the automatic detection proves buggy or unreliable, the options paramaters useFlash or useNative will force using the Flash or native media elements respectively.
+If the automatic detection proves buggy or unreliable, the options parameters useFlash or useNative will force using the Flash or native media elements respectively.
 The player will also build a set of controls as divs underneath as playback controls.